Hyperbolic models for CAT(0) spaces: Hyperbolicity and isometries

 \begin{proof} If $G$ is one-ended, then this is Corollary~\ref{cor:one-ended}.
 Otherwise, observe that $G$ is finitely presented and hence is accessible by Dunwoody's theorem \cite{dunwoody:accessibility}.
 Hence, by Stallings' theorem \cite{stallings:ontorsionfree,stallings:group}, there is a nontrivial (finite) graph of groups decomposition of $G$ such that edge groups are finite and, as $G$ is not virtually free, some vertex group $G_v$ is one-ended.
 Let $f:G\to X$ be an orbit map $g\mapsto gx_0$ with quasiinverse $\bar f:X\to G$, and let $X_v$ be the CAT(0) convex hull in $X$ of $f(G_v)=G_v\cdot x_0$.
 Note that $X_v$ is a proper CAT(0) space, and the action of $G_v$ on $f(G_v)$ extends to an action on $X_v$.

 \begin{claim*} The action of $G_v$ on $X_v$ is cocompact. \end{claim*}

-\begin{claimproof} Since the edge groups of the decomposition are finite, for any other vertex group $G_w$ there is a ball $B_1\subset G$ of uniformly finite radius and at uniformly bounded distance from $G_v$ such that any path in $G$ from a point of $\bar ff(G_w)$ to a point of $\bar ff(G_v)$ must pass through $B_1$.
-In particular, there is a ball $B_2\subset X$ uniformly close to $f(G_v)$ such that if $z\in f(G_w)\cap (f(G_v))^1$, then $z$ lies on a geodesic between two points of $B_2$.
-As balls in $X$ are convex, this shows that the intersection $(f(G_v))^1\cap f(G_w)$ is contained in the convex hull of $B_2$.
-By the construction of the convex hull, iterating shows that $X_v\cap f(G_w)$ is uniformly bounded.
+\begin{claimproof} Our goal is to show that the Hausdorff distance between $X_v$ and $f(G_v)$ is uniformly bounded.
+Since the edge groups of the decomposition are finite, for any other vertex group $G_w$ there is a ball $B_1\subset G$ of uniformly bounded radius and at uniformly bounded distance from $G_v$ such that any path in $G$ from a point of $\bar ff(G_w)$ to a point of $\bar ff(G_v)$ must pass through $B_1$.
+In particular, there is a ball $B_2\subset X$ (essentially any ball large enough to contain $f(B_1)$) that is uniformly close to $f(G_v)$ and such that if $z \in f(G_w)$ is a point on a geodesic with endpoints on $f(G_v)$ then $z\in B_2$.
+By the iterative construction of the convex hull, we can inductively prove that if $z \in f(G_w)$ is a point on a geodesic with endpoints on $f(G_v)^n$, then $z$ belongs to $B_2$.
+Thus, $X_v\cap f(G_w)\subset B_2$.
 As $f(G)$ coarsely coincides with $X$, we obtain that the Hausdorff distance between $X_v$ and $f(G_v)$ is uniformly bounded.
 Since $X_v$ is proper, the action of $G_v$ on $X_v$ is cocompact. \end{claimproof}